nrfconnect/sdk-nrf/include/net/nrf_cloud.rst

 Initialization
 ==============

-To use a defined Cloud API backend, a binding must be obtained using the Cloud API function :c:func:`cloud_get_binding` to which you can pass the name of the desired backend.
+To use a defined Cloud API backend, a binding must be obtained using the Cloud API function :c:func:`cloud_get_binding`, to which you can pass the name of the desired backend.
 The nRF Cloud library defines the Cloud API backend as ``NRF_CLOUD`` via the :c:macro:`CLOUD_BACKEND_DEFINE` macro.

-The backend must be initialized using the :c:func:`cloud_init` function, with the binding, and a function pointer to user defined Cloud API event handler as parameters.
+The backend must be initialized using the :c:func:`cloud_init` function, with the binding, and a function pointer to user-defined Cloud API event handler as parameters.
 If :c:func:`cloud_init` returns success, the backend is ready for use.
 The return values for a failure scenario of the :c:func:`cloud_init` function are described below for the nRF Cloud backend:

-*	-EACCES: invalid state; already initialized
+*	-EACCES - Invalid state.
+Already initialized.
-*	-EINVAL: invalid event handler provided
+*	-EINVAL - Invalid event handler provided.
-*	-ENOMEM: error building MQTT topics; the given client ID of the device could be too long
+*	-ENOMEM - Error building MQTT topics.
+The given client ID of the device could be too long.

 .. note::
    If :option:`CONFIG_NRF_CLOUD_PROVISION_CERTIFICATES` is enabled, error values could be different or have different error descriptions.

+.. _connectg_to_cloud:

 Connecting to the Cloud
 =======================